MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-iso27001-guidance.md

 ### Data protection

-The data protection functionality described in this section can assist you in meeting the following security controls specified in ISO/IEC 27001 standard.
+The data protection functionality described in this section can assist you in meeting the following security controls specified in the ISO/IEC 27001 standard.

 - 8.5 – Secure authentication
 - 8.20 – Network security